Bphissles/sample-landing-page/docs/store-architecture.md

 ### Card Store

-The card store (`cardStore.js`) manages card data for displaying various card components in the application.
+The card store (`cardStore.js`) manages card content data used throughout the application.
+Cards are used to display various types of content in a consistent format.

 #### Key Features